Quickstart in Android Java

 To run the ARwayKit Unity SDK on Android, we need to integrate Unity as a library in our Android project.
 This will allow us to use the Unity engine within our app and run Unity scenes alongside native Android activities.
 In this section, we will go through the steps to set up Unity as a library and add the ARwayKit Unity SDK to the project.

-1. For this we will be creating a new Empty Activity in the project called MainUnityActiviy.
-You do not need to generate a new layout file.
+1. For this we will be creating a new blank Activity in the project called MainUnityActiviy.
+Make sure the generate the layout file as well.

 MainUnityActiviy